It’s been seven years since my dad and I first made our way to Monaco on a day trip from Nice, and I can still remember how excited we were.

 This Belle Époque masterpiece is as much a work of art as it is a gaming destination.
 Its grand façade, marble columns, and gilded interiors make it one of the most exquisite buildings in Monaco.

 Inside, the Casino de Monte‑Carlo exudes timeless sophistication.
-You can walk around the lobby for free or pay to go back to the gambling area.
+You can walk around the Atrium, Café Rotonde, and boutique for free, or pay €20 for the morning heritage visit into the historic gaming salons themselves.

 Just make sure you’ve got your passport with you or you won’t be allowed to enter.